NFSturm/nfsturm/README.md

 ## 👨‍💻 About me

 - 🏛️ I currently work as Data Scientist at Nova SBE, Lisbon
-- 🎓 My academic path has led me from Heidelberg (Economics & Ancient History) to Lisbon (Business Analytics)
+- 🎓 My academic path has led me from Heidelberg (Economics & Ancient History) to Lisbon (Business Analytics).
+I will start a PhD in Information Management in September at Nova IMS (Lisbon).
 - 🌱 I love learning 🗣️ languages, 🎾 playing Padel and 🖋️ writing

 ---